mlabonne/llm-course/README.md

 ---
 ### 8. Inference optimization

+Numerous optimization techniques have been developed to reduce VRAM usage and enhance the speed of generation.
+In addition to quantization methods, these improvements frequently involve the implementation of more efficient attention mechanisms and architectural changes.

 * **Flash Attention**: Optimization of the attention mechanism to transform its complexity from quadratic to linear, speeding up both training and inference.
 * **Key-value cache**: Understand the key-value cache and the improvements introduced in [Multi-Query Attention](https://arxiv.org/abs/1911.02150) (MQA) and [Grouped-Query Attention](https://arxiv.org/abs/2305.13245) (GQA).
 * **Speculative decoding**: Use a small model to produce drafts that are then reviewed by a larger model to speed up text generation.